-Being aware of the psychology and the behavior of criminal predators is another way to mentally prepare for an encounter.
+Being aware of the psychology, and the behavior of criminal predators is another form of mental preparation for an encounter.
 Some characteristics associated with criminals include:

 - They blend in with everyone else, and they usually appear innocent and non-threatening.

 - They are manipulative.